flash1293/squeezed-signals/README.md

 ## 🎉 Results

-The complete demonstration shows how thoughtful storage format evolution can achieve **45x compression** while maintaining full data fidelity - essential for cost-effective metrics storage at scale.
-Phase 8 hybrid compression represents the ultimate combination of specialized time-series algorithms with general-purpose compression, achieving maximum space efficiency.
+The complete demonstration shows how thoughtful storage format evolution can achieve **44.3x compression** while maintaining full data fidelity - essential for cost-effective metrics storage at scale.
+The key insight is that general-purpose compression (zstd) works best when combined with structural optimizations and specialized algorithms, rather than as a final step.

 The enhanced data generation demonstrates that understanding and leveraging natural patterns in monitoring data can provide substantial compression improvements without sacrificing realism.